caspar/project2-f22-template/README.md

 * `unpopular_popular`

-Cast your final result as DOUBLE in unpopular_popular.
+Cast your final result as FLOAT in unpopular_popular.
 For instance, if 50% of tweets by unpopular users mention a popular user, the final output should be 0.5.

 You should write your model on file q5.sql